sarah11918/astro-elsa/src/pages/posts/react-context-post.md

 This is not necessarily a design recipe to follow, although it is a correct, working implementation of React context that you can use as a pattern, if that's what you're looking for.
 I say it's not a design recipe because, as we'll see, sometimes you don't actually want to use context at all!
 Sometimes, the benefits from using context to get data from A to B *don't* outweigh the risks and tradeoffs!
 And that's cool, but I want to explore how context is working so I can understand it when it *does* make sense to use it... and so that I can use it when that choice has already been made for me and I have to live with it, like in my Gatsby project.

 So if at any point you find yourself asking, "K, but why would you even do it like that?" . . . (a) Great question!
-You should always be asking that! and 2.
-It's because I'm practicing, testing the limits of, and yes, totally abusing the hook!
+That shows real thought and care about what you're doing, and will take you far! and 2.
+It's because I'm practicing, testing the limits of, and yes, totally abusing the hook! (brb, starting a petition to add abuseContext() as the next official React hook.)

 I used the excellent example from <a href="https://www.robinwieruch.de/react-usecontext-hook">Robin Wieruch</a> and made extensive notes-to-self along the way!